 I'm a simple emigrant and I have no empire to inherit

-In Germany, it's often noticeable that there are quite a lot of wealthy people who seem to do nothing or do things, but their lifestyle is clearly not as profitable as their earnings would suggest.
-And have you noticed that nearly all small and medium-sized, and sometimes even large, companies are family-owned?
+In Germany, it often stands out that there are quite a lot of wealthy people who seem to do nothing or do things but clearly not as profitable as their lifestyle suggests.
+And have you noticed that almost all small and medium-sized, and sometimes even large companies, are family-owned?
 Generational succession is the key to both of these aspects.
-Volkswagen, Lidl, Kaufland, BMW, Aldi, Metro, Continental, Phoenix Pharmahandel, Henkel, Ceconomy, Merck, Otto, dm-drogerie markt, Rossmann — these are all among the largest representatives of family-owned companies.
-Not all of them are currently 100% owned by families, but in one way or another control over the companies remains in the family.
-For example, Volkswagen AG is a public company; its shares are traded on the stock exchange, but the Porsche-Piëch family owns the holding Porsche SE, which in turn owns more than 53% of the voting rights of Volkswagen AG.
-Therefore, the family appoints board members and controls the group’s strategy and all key decisions.
-In Germany 90% of all enterprises are family-owned, but that isn’t the most surprising part.
-In the United States, the United Kingdom, and France, for example, their share is roughly the same.
-What sets Germans apart, though, is the role such companies play on the global market.
-In the ranking of the world's 500 largest family-owned companies, Germany ranks second, with 78 companies, total revenue $1.13 trillion, and more than 3.35 million employees.
+Volkswagen, Lidl, Kaufland, BMW, Aldi, Metro, Continental, Phoenix Pharmahandel, Henkel, Ceconomy, Merck, Otto, dm-drogerie markt, Rossmann – these are all major representatives of family-owned companies.
+Not all of them are currently 100 percent owned by families, but in one way or another the control over the companies remains in the family.
+For example, Volkswagen AG is a public company; its shares are traded on the stock exchange, but the Porsche-Piëch family owns the Porsche SE holding, which in turn owns more than 53% of the voting shares of Volkswagen AG.
+And thus the family appoints board members and controls the group’s strategy and all key decisions.
+In Germany 90% of all enterprises are family-owned, but that is not the most surprising.
+In the USA, the UK and France, for example, their share is roughly the same.
+And what distinguishes Germans is the role of such companies in the global market.
+In the ranking of the 500 largest family-owned companies in the world, Germany ranks second, having 78 companies with total revenue $1.13 trillion and more than 3.35 million employees.
 Every third company in the EMEIA economic region is German.
-Among the top-5 global family-owned companies, two are from Germany: the Volkswagen Group and the Schwarz Group.
-Moreover, the Schwarz Group is also the largest family-owned retailer in Europe.
-And here is the oldest European company in the index — the science and technology conglomerate Merck KGaA, founded in 1668.
-In addition to these examples, there are countless “hidden champions” — global leaders in very specialized or high-tech niches.
-They achieved such success partly because they remained family-owned and could afford to invest in long-term research and technologies, rather than constantly chasing short-term market or investor demands.
-Despite such global business, all these companies retain family control, and that is truly unique.
-German entrepreneurs have historically focused on sustainability and stability, preserving their reputation and passing the company on to their children.
-They also often have deep regional roots and feel a responsibility toward society.
-And the state supports them with legal backing and favorable tax conditions when transferring the enterprise to heirs.
-Banks also readily offer loans on special terms for family-owned companies.
-It seems to me that, on the one hand, all of this is wonderful, but on the other hand, many who want to quickly create and sell a startup will look at it with suspicion.
-Yet for those who would like to take over someone else’s family business and those who would like to pass on such a business but have no heir, there are specialized search funds.
+Among the top 5 global family-owned companies, two are from Germany: Volkswagen Group and Schwarz Group.
+Moreover, the latter is the largest family retailer in all of Europe.
+And here is the oldest European company in the index—the science and technology conglomerate Merck KGaA, founded in 1668.
+Besides these examples, there are countless “hidden champions,” that is global leaders in very narrowly specialized or high-tech niches.
+They achieved such success because they remained family-owned and could afford to invest in long-term research and technology, rather than constantly chasing short-term market or investor demands.
+Despite such global business, all these companies keep family control, and this is truly unique.
+German entrepreneurs have historically focused on resilience and stability, preserving reputation and passing the company to children.
+And they often have deep regional roots and feel their responsibility to society.
+The state supports them with legal backing, and favorable tax conditions when transferring the business to heirs.
+And banks also readily provide loans on special terms for family-owned companies.
+It seems to me that, on one hand, this is all very good, but on the other, many would look sideways at those who want to quickly create and sell a startup.
+But for those who would like to take over someone else’s family business and those who would like to pass such a business on but have no one to pass it to, there are specialized search funds.
 And what do you think about this? #work #Ordnung #taxes #madeinGermany